benjin711/sensor_fusion_2020/preprocessing/preprocessing/README.md

 ## Data Processing Tools

 ### Done
-- Cluster images from the three cameras into triples with the same timestamp.
+- Cluster images from the three cameras into triples with the same time stamp.
 Add black images to triples when one of the cameras failed to capture an image.
+Use the timestamp of the image triple as reference timestamp for the point clouds.
+- Match the time-wise closest point clouds from mrh and fw lidar to the the image triple.
+Add an empty point cloud if there are no point clouds close to an image triples time stamp.
+Motion compensate the point clouds and transform them into the mrh_frame.
+The result of this are 3x images (in forward_camera, left_camera, right_camera frames) + 2x point cloud (both in the mrh_lidar frame) data quintuples all with their respective time stamp.

-### Todos
+### Todos/Issues
-- Find the closest point clouds from mrh and fw lidar timestamp-wise to every image triple
-- Do egomotion compensation of the point clouds with reference to the timestamp of the image triple
+- The egomotion compensation of the point clouds takes a very long time ~6h per rosbag (makes it also tedious to debug)
+- The fw_lidar to mrh_lidar calibration is off for most rosbags, we need to manually recalibrate the point clouds
+- Extraction of the /pilatus_can/GNSS topic is not yet implemented (we should probably use that instead of relying on velocity estimation + slam for getting the car position).
+The topic should give us an additional heading information compared to the GTMD data.
-- Convert the point cloud to their individual frames (fw_lidar, mrh_lidar) to the cylindrical coordinate frame
+- Convert the point cloud from the mrh_lidar to the cylindrical coordinate frame
 - Convert the images to the yet to be defined frame and convert them to cylindrical coordinates

 ### Usage